Cheluvamba Mansion

 Cheluvamba Mansion is located in the city of Mysore, Karnataka.
-It was built by Maharaja Krishnaraja Wodeyar IV for the third princess of Mysore - Cheluvajammanni and it is similar to other mansions built by them which are spread over a large area surrounded by gardens.
+It was built by Maharaja Krishnaraja Wodeyar IV for the third princess of Mysore, Cheluvajammanni and it is similar to other mansions built by them which are spread over a large area surrounded by gardens.
 This mansion is crafted like other buildings of the Wadiyar dynasty.
+It has Indo-Saracenic architecture style.
+Today, the mansion is the regional headquarters of the Central Food Technological Research Institute (CFTRI), one of India’s premier scientific research institutions under the Council of Scientific and Industrial Research (CSIR).
+Cheluvamba Mansion is a rare instance of a royal residential palace repurposed into a modern scientific facility, while still retaining its heritage and architectural integrity.